-The newest itinerary to be added to our 2017 collection of private rail journeys is the Tibet and China Rail Discovery; combining spectacular Chinese destinations with one of the world’s least known places, Tibet and its mystical capital Lhasa.
+Back by popular demand, the China and Tibet Rail Discovery tour combines spectacular Chinese destinations with one of the world’s least known places, Tibet and its mystical capital Lhasa.
 We have put together a comprehensive guide of the destinations visited on this fascinating journey and some of the most incredible and visually stunning attractions to see along the way.

 Known as the ‘Roof of the World’ due to its breath-taking average height of 13,200ft (4,060m) above sea level, Tibet is home to more Himalayan peaks than anywhere else.
 Mount Everest lies on its border with Nepal and provides a stunning and scenic backdrop to the journey.

-The route originates in the Tibetan capital of Lhasa, located in a small basin surrounded by mountains.
+Undoubtedly the highlight of this remarkable rail adventure is the Tibetan capital of Lhasa, located in a small basin surrounded by spectacular mountains.
 Lhasa translates as ‘place of the gods’ and sitting at an altitude of around 11,975ft (3,650m) it is one of the highest cities in the world.
 The city also has over a thousand years of cultural and spiritual history.

 Lhasa is home to the 17th century Potala Palace, the former winter residence of the Dalai Lama until he fled to India during the 1959 Tibetan uprising.
 One of the city’s most important landmarks, it has since been turned into a Museum and is listed as a UNESCO World Heritage Site.